The Ultimate Guide To Getting Married on a Budget

 Opt for hors d'oeuvres in place of a full dinner.

 One way to cut costs is by eliminating the dinner entirely and serving appetizers.
 Placing the food on a table so guests can help themselves will also reduce the need for a serving staff.
-These 11 recipes from Real Simple (@realsimple) are delicious, easy to make and inexpensive.
 Serving hors d'oeuvres in place of dinner can also help everyone get right to the party as they mix and mingle while they snack.

 9. Wedding invitations don't need to cost an arm and a leg.